hbctraining/scRNA-seq/lessons/04_SC_quality_control.md

 ### UMI counts (transcripts) per cell

-The UMI counts per cell should generally be above 500, although usable, it's still low if between 500-1000 counts.
-If UMIs per cell is 500-1000 counts, then the cells probably should have been sequenced more deeply.
+The UMI counts per cell should generally be above 500, that is the low end of what we expect.
+If UMI counts are between 500-1000 counts, it is usable but the cells probably should have been sequenced more deeply.
+We can see that majority of our cells in both samples have 1000 UMIs or greater, which is great.

 ```r
 # Visualize the number UMIs/transcripts per cell